marabesi/marabesi.com/_posts/2021-01-07-aws-cloud-practitioner-notes-storage-and-databases.md

 different services that goes from file storaging service to serverless database.

-## Module 5 - Instance stores and AmazonElastic Block Store
+## Module 5 - Instance stores and Amazon Elastic Block Store

 Block storage level are places to store files, EC2 has different types of storage as well.